IamLimaEchoEcho/streaming-02-multiple-processes/README.md

 When you get an error, read them carefully.

 - What error do you get?
+    sqlite3.OperationalError: database is locked
 - Can you tell what line it was executing when it failed?
+    When it tried to execute line 95 to execute SQL, it was locked.
+It was trying to insert line 106 (Cooper Rabbit)

 ## Database Is Locked Error